mimblewimble/grin/doc/pow/pow.md

 However, there are a few details following from the above that we need to keep in mind before going on to more technical aspects of Grin's proof-of-work.

-* The 'random' graphs demonstrated above are not actually random but are generated by putting nodes through a seeded hashing function, SIPHASH, generating two potential locations (one in each array) for each node in the graph.
+* The 'random' edges in the graph demonstrated above are not actually random but are generated by putting nonces (0..N) through a seeded hash function, SIPHASH.
+This function generates 2
+locations for each nonce, one on either side of the table, and repesents them as an edge between them.
-The seed will come from a hash of a block header, outlined further below.
+The seed for this function is based on a hash of a block header, outlined further below.
-* The 'Proof' created by this algorithm is a set of nonces that generate the cycle, which can be trivially validated by other nodes.
+* The 'Proof' created by this algorithm is a set of nonces that generate a cycle of length 42, which can be trivially validated by other peers.
 * Two main parameters, as explained above, are passed into the Cuckoo Cycle algorithm that affect the probability of a solution, and the time it takes to search the graph for a solution:
     * The M/N ratio outlined above, which controls the number of edges relative to the size of the graph